 Are online courses worth it for career change?

-Which certifications are most valuable?
+Which certifications carry the most value?

-The ones your target industry recognizes.
+Those your target industry recognizes.
 Tech certifications from Google, AWS, and Microsoft carry weight.
 PMP and MBA for business.
 CHAP for healthcare.
 Match the credential to the job.

 How long does it take?